 Multiple listing service (or MLS)

-A MLS is a database that allows real estate agents and brokers to access and add information about properties for sale in an area.
+An MLS is a database that allows real estate agent and broker members to access and add information about properties for sale in an area.
 When a home is listed for sale, it gets logged into the local MLS by a listing agent.
 Buyer’s agents often check the MLS to see what’s on the market and what similar homes have sold for.
-According to one source, there are 1400 MLS organizations in the United States.
-Over half of them are affiliated with the National Association of Realtors (NAR).
+According to Inman.com, there are over 600 MLS organizations in the United States.

 Buyers make a formal offer on the home they want to purchase.
 The offer can be the full list price, or what you and your agent deem a fair market value.